 The office will accept written verification of disability completed by the professional providing the diagnosis.
 For additional information, see Step 2 on the New Students page.

 Yes, it is necessary to make an appointment to see a DSPS counselor.
-There are no drop-in appointments.

 DSPS provides services to students who present written verification or documentation of disability.
 Learn more by visiting the New Students page.